lauraredmondson/CodeFirstGirlsSheffield-Python-Intro/Projects/Project_descriptions.md

 #### Analysis ideas:

+- Create a program that allows users to search for a country and return the happiness score

 - Print/ plot the top 10 happy countries for each year

 - Print/ plot the bottom 10 happy countries for each year